WHO CAN ENTER?

 - Rootstein Hopkins Drawing Prize £200

-- Linbury Trust prize for outstanding work – two prizes of £125
+- Linbury Trust prize for outstanding work – prize of £125

-- Prizes of £50 in the following categories:
+- Prizes of £50 and tickets to 2018 V&A exhibitions in the following categories:

 DELIVERY OF SELECTED WORK

-You will be notified by email on the 12 April 2016 to let you know if your work has been selected for the exhibition at Morley Gallery in May and June 2016
+You will be notified by email by the 6 April 2016 to let you know if your work has been selected for the exhibition at Morley Gallery in May and June 2016

 Morley Gallery reserves the right to use images of selected work for any publicity or marketing material.